AlirezaBabaeiuky/C-Programming/README.md

 C projects (package)
-scanf("%f %f %f", &L1, &L2, &L3); --- note not to use , comma in between the f meaning "%f, %f" is NOT correct break should always be used in for loop or switch.
+scanf("%f %f %f", &L1, &L2, &L3); --- note not to use , comma in between the f meaning "%f, %f" is NOT correct break should always be used in for loop or switch. return 0; is a language keyword that exits the current function.
+If it's in main(), it also triggers a proper program shutdown, including calling destructors for local objects. exit(0); is a system call that forces immediate termination of the process from anywhere in the program, bypassing standard function exits and object cleanup